 Is an orthopaedic surgeon, specializing in sports medicine.

-He is an engineer from Yale.
-He is also a graduate of the Yale University School of Medicine.
-He completed his Orthopaedic Surgery Residency and his Sports Medicine and Shoulder Surgery Fellowship at the Hospital for Special Surgery in New York, NY.
+He is a graduate of the University of Virginia School of Medicine.
+He completed his orthopaedic surgery residency at the Hospital for Special Surgery in New York, NY, a premier hospital for orthopaedic care in the United States and abroad.